graykevinb/graykevinb.github.io/index.md

 layout: default
 ---

-## Exciting right?
+## This is who I am:

+### I write code
-Why not checkout out one of my awesome projects?
+So, why not checkout out one of my awesome projects?

 #### [Line follower with computer vision](https://github.com/graykevinb/Stupid-Eye)
 #### [Command line tic-tac-toe](https://github.com/graykevinb/Tic)
 #### [Run a script with a physical button on your raspberry pi](https://github.com/graykevinb/Planetary-Start)
 #### [Crack the Caesar Cipher](https://github.com/graykevinb/SaladCracker)
 #### You can find even more projects on my [github](github.com/graykevinb)

-Want to hit me up?
-Here's my email. [kevin.gray.developer@gmail.com](kevin.gray.developer@gmail.com)

 ### And I can't not mention robotics.